pombredanne/https-github.com-z88dk-z88dk.wiki-/WritingOptimalCode.md

        value <<= 16;
     }

+## Prefer pre- to post-increment/decrement (sccz80)

+The post-increment operator requires the compiler to decrement the value, not all cases of this can be eliminated, so in general prefer the pre-increment version.

 ## When possible use global variables (sccz80, zsdcc)

 Access to local variables is slightly slower and the generated code becomes slightly bigger.

+## Avoid inserting debugging code (sccz80)

+The options `--c-code-in-asm` and `-Cc--gcline` insert extra content into the output assembler.
+Although this can aid understanding the output, it will affect intra-statement redundant code elimination that is performed by the peephole stage.